ArthurSonzogni/chromiumos-platform2/mojo_service_manager/README.md

 *   ARCVM

-    TODO: Add this after finish the discussion.
+    TODO: Add this after finishing the discussion.

 ### Register and Request Services